Fairview Heights went from quiet crossroads to shopping mecca in 50 years

 Age isn’t the only thing that sets Fairview Heights apart.

 The city has evolved into a shopping mecca that attracts people from all over the region to St. Clair Square mall and other stores and restaurants.
-It’s one of only two Illinois municipalities that don’t levy property taxes, according to Mayor Mark Kupsky.
+It’s one of the few Illinois municipalities that don’t levy property taxes.
 Most government programs and services are funded by sales-tax revenue.

 But retail success also has its challenges.
 One is staying vibrant in a changing world with fierce competition.
 Another is insuring safety and keeping traffic moving.
 Fairview Heights employs 42 police officers, more than other cities its size.

-“Fairview has a population of just over 17,000 — at night,” Kupsky said.
+“Fairview has a population of just over 17,000 — at night,” said Mayor Mark Kupsky, 57.
 “But because of the shopping, dining and other commerce, and all the people who work here, it swells up to 50,000 by day, and during the peak holiday season, that can go up to 70,000.”

 A committee has planned eight public events to celebrate the 50th anniversary.
 The first was the early May opening of the city’s new $21 million fitness and recreation complex, known as “The Rec.”
 The next is a concert on June 8 at Moody Park.